wlu-labs/research-students-fall-2025-CodeByisaac/literature.md

 ## Summary
   This review examines the intersections of
-  * Smart charging optimization
-  * Vehicle-to-Grid technology
+  * Decision Support Tools using LLMs for intelligent V2G recommendations
+  * Agentic AI systems for autonomous charging/discharging
+  * Predictive modeling for optimal timing decisions
-  * ISO15118 communication protocols
+  * ISO15118 communication protocols within the EVerest framework<br>
-  * Large Language Model decision support system.<br>

-  Within the context of the EVerest open source framework. <br>

-  Research gaps: Protocol aware LLM decision making, EVerest framework optimization integration (? more as i read)
+  Research gaps: Protocol aware LLM decision making for V2G, EVerest Framework optimization integration. (? more as i read)

 ## 1. Introduction
   The rapid adoption of Electic Vehicles presents both opportunites and challenges for power grid stability and optimization.
 The integration of Vehicle-to-grid technology, enabled by standardized communication protocols like ISO15118, offers potential solutions for grid balancing and energy optimization. ...(more as i read)

-  This review focuses on identifying opportunities for Large Language Models to enhance decision making for EV charging systems while respecting the constraints and capabilities of the ISO15118 communication standard in the EVerest framework.
+  This review focuses on three core components: (1) LLM based decision support tools for intelligent V2G recommendations(when and how EV's should charge or discharge power to the grid), (2) agentic AI systems for autonomous charging/discharging,(3) predictive modelling for optimal timing decisions all within the constraints and capabilities of the ISO15118 communication standard in the EVerest framework.

 ## 2.Survey Papers
   ### Survey paper 1: ISO 15118 as the Enabler of Vehicle-to-Grid Applications